6 Generative Agents

 # USE JGU API KEY, not original OPENAI KEY

 Here, we’re setting up our connection to the JGU LLM.
-We’re using chat_openai to define where the model is located (base_url) and which specific model we want to use (Gemma3 27B).
+We’re using chat_openai_compatible to define where the model is located (base_url) and which model we want to use (auto).
 This generates an object (jgu_chat), which enables us to send requests to the API.
 Keep in mind that not all models support all modalities.
 Some LLMs can only work textual data, whereas others have multi-modal capabilities.

 base_url = "https://ki-chat.uni-mainz.de/api",